silksil/NOTES-CHEATSHEET/client/react/components.md

 # Components
 - Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 - React lets you define components as classes or functions.
-- Whether you declare a component as a function or a class, it must never modify its own props.
-It should be a `pure function`
+- Components must never modify its own props - should be a `pure function`.

 ## Element
 An element describes what you want to see on the screen:
 `const element = <h1>Hello, world</h1>;`

 - Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
 React DOM takes care of updating the DOM to match the React elements.
-Elements are what components are “made of”.
+Eventually, elements are what components are “made of”.
 - React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.

 ## React.Component
 - The only method you must define in a React.Component subclass is called `render()`.
 All the other methods described are optional.
 - `setState()` enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state.
 This is the primary method you use to update the user interface in response to event handlers and server responses.
-- `The state` contains data specific to this component that may change over time.
+- `this.state.` contains data specific to this component that may change over time.
 The state is user-defined, and it should be a plain JavaScript object.

-#### constructor(props) {}
+#### constructor(props)
-- When the component class is being created, the constuctor is called first.
+- When the component class is being created, the `constuctor` is called first.
 So it's the right place initialize everything - including state.
 - Constructor is the only place where you should assign this.state directly.
-In all other methods, you need to use this.setState() instead.
+In all other methods, you need to use `this.setState()` instead.
 - Avoid copying props into state.
-- The super keyword is used to access and call function in an object's parent.
+- The `super` keyword is used to access and call function in an object's parent.

-#### render(){}
+#### render()
-- The render() method is the only required method in a class component.
+- The `render()` method is the only required method in a class component.
 When called, it should examine this.props and this.state and return one of the following types:
     - React elements.
 Typically created via JSX.
 For example, <div /> and <MyComponent /> are React elements that instruct React to render a DOM node, or another user-defined component, respectively.
     - Arrays and fragments.
 Let you return multiple elements from render.
 See the documentation on fragments for more details.
     - Portals.
 Let you render children into a different DOM subtree.
 See the documentation on portals for more details.